YufanFu-YPW/PE-Track/README.md

 The video demonstration of PE-Track and more tracking results videos can be viewed on the [PE-Track homepage](https://anonymous.4open.science/w/petrack/).

+(Due to website problems, this jump link may have problems.
+If the jump link cannot open the homepage, please refresh it or visit it through the URL: `https://anonymous.4open.science/w/petrack/`)

 ## :round_pushpin: Acknowledgement

 Some of our code is borrowed from [DiffMOT](https://github.com/Kroery/DiffMOT) and [StrongSORT](https://github.com/dyhBUPT/StrongSORT).
 Thanks for their wonderful works.